vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ## US12 - Search advertisements
 - **Endpoint**: `/advertisement/available?category=[arg1]&keyword=[arg2]&location=[arg3]`
-- **Description**: As a user, I want to search for available advertisements by category, keyword, and location so that I can better find the items I’m interested in.
+- **Description**: As a user, I want to search for active advertisements by category, keyword, and location so that I can better find the items I’m interested in.
 - **Permissions/Role**: All
 - **Acceptance Criteria**:
     - The list displays key details for each advertisement, such as product name, category, condition, status.